GarnixVai/AREA-react-ts/README.md

 ## Unit Test Problem
 - Tool: jest
 - The computer player is randomed inside directly when the game component is redirected/page refreshed.
 It's very danger to use *setState* in the unit test here.
 Originally the test cases should involve the 6 conditions (scissor/paper/rock win, scissor/paper/rock draw).
-However, the mock value of the robotic value is somehow stucked(still finding the solutions)
+However, the mock value of the robotic value is somehow stucked(still trying to find the solutions)